 Based on the overarching concept and my experience as a former international student and staff at Aalto Arts, my proposal consists of two artworks “Rung-by-Rung” and “Step-by-step” for both cluster areas.

-The Möbius form of "Rung-by-Rung" represents infinity and continuity, and it is a metaphor for non-duality, meaning inside and outside are indistinguishable.
+The Möbius form of "Rung-by-Rung" represents infinity and continuity, and it is a metaphor for non-duality, meaning that inside and outside are indistinguishable.
 Rung-by-Rung particularly symbolizes boundless learning and how people at Aalto Arts are connected; internal and external people are engaged in the same mechanisms of value creation, co-creating the whole.
 Inside and outside are one and the same.

 The form of "Step-by-Step" represents continuous, steady support in learning, just as Aalto Arts does equally for their students, in spite of the students’ countries of origin.
 Finnish and international students alike can progress gradually and carefully from one step to the next, once they manage to stand firm on the first step.

-Paper string, industrially produced in Finland, is selected as the key material for both artworks, in order to emphasize that a ladder or a stairway of equal opportunity is provided in Finnish higher education at Aalto Arts.
+Paper string, industrially produced in Finland, is selected as the key material for both artworks, in order to emphasize that a ladder or a stairway of equal opportunity is provided by Finnish higher education at Aalto Arts.
 Moreover, the artworks made of paper string are evidence of equal partnership between and a local material and an international artist like myself.
-Phosphorescent material is to be used partially in both artworks to convey the idea that even on the darkest day climbing a ladder or going up stairs is still possible.
+Phosphorescent material is to be used partially in both artworks to convey the idea that even on the darkest day, climbing a ladder or going up stairs is still possible.